 Avocados can also be propagated via stem tip cuttings.
 These plants can eventually bear fruit in the right conditions, although it may take up to 10 years for a young plant to grow its first avocados.

-How to Propagate an Avocado Plant From Seed
+How to Propagate an Avocado Plant from Seed

-You'll need a small plant pot, potting soil, toothpicks, a glass or jar, and a fresh avocado pit.
+You'll need a small plant pot, potting soil, toothpicks, glass or jar, and a fresh avocado pit.